 1854-1855 Samuel K Cassel

-Class list (Male and Female Pupils were listed separately): Hannah Artner, Susanna Artner, Sophia Batz, Catharine Blackburn, Emeline Cassel.Frederick Denner, Jacob Denner, Sarah Denner, Susanna Denner, Andrew Detwiler, Daniel Detwiler, Joseph Detwiler, Mary Jane Drake.
+Class list (boys and girls were listed separately): Hannah Artner, Susanna Artner, Sophia Batz, Catharine Blackburn, Emeline Cassel.Frederick Denner, Jacob Denner, Sarah Denner, Susanna Denner, Andrew Detwiler, Daniel Detwiler, Joseph Detwiler, Mary Jane Drake.
 Deborah Frederick, Elizabeth Frederick, Francis Frederick, Jacob Frederick, Jesse Frederick, Catharine Fuss, Jacob Fuss, Mary Fuss, Hannah Hartman, William Hawk???, Charles Hendricks, Samuel Hendricks, Frederick Henning, Henry Henning, John Henning, Abner Johnson, Amanda Johnson, Charles Johnson, Henry Johnson, Harriet Johnson, Mary Johnson, Henry Keeler, Sarah Keeler, Henry Knipe, Amos Kriebel, Francis Krieble/le, Michael Krieble/el, Susanna Kriebel, Samuel Kriebel, Mahlon Kulp, Abraham Metz, Hannah Metz, Susanna Metz, Isaac Moyer, Samuel Schultz, Susanna Schultz, William Schultz, George Stong, Levi Stong, Matilda Stong, Isaac Stover, William Stover, John Summers, James Vanfossen

 1855-1856 William Goshow